 Please see the ‘Employment’ section of the school website to find details of the recruitment process and information about working at Riverside.

 Yes, Riverside students wear a school uniform in the school colours of blue, white, red and black.
 In the High School students have a colour code and dress up to come to school.
 The corporate image in the High School is that of future men and women about town.

-We recognize that all our students have their own needs, their talents and skills and do all we can to draw these from them through academic subjects, sport, the arts and drama.
+We recognise that all our students have their own needs, their talents and skills and do all we can to draw these from them through academic subjects, sport, the arts and drama.
 Specialist teaching staff throughout the school provide support, teaching and advice for students with particular needs and to extend the gifted and talented.

 Riverside prepares students for higher education and the world of work from an early age.
-In the High School Careers and Guidance Staff work closely with the students preparing them for future courses and fields of study.
-This continues with students when they are at University and College to receive useful information on the choices made.
+In the High School Counsellors, Careers and Guidance Staff work closely with the students preparing them for future courses and fields of study.
+The dialogue continues with students when they are at University and College in order to receive useful information on the choices made.